 DropBox officially declares that the Dropbox app is now compatible with the new Files app in iOS.
 So, first, integrate Dropbox App with the Files app by Enable DropBox in Files app Settings.
 Then, let’s check how to add Dropbox to Files app on iPhone, iPad with iOS.

 Make sure you have the latest updated version of Dropbox installed from the app store.

 The Compatible Dropbox app version is 64.3 or later.
 Using this guide, we can Check the app version from iPhone Settings.

 3: Search not working in Files app

-Type exact text in the search box, or Restart iPhone for re-index all the Documents in files app.
+Type exact text in the search box, or Restart iPhone to re-index all the documents in the Files app.

 Maybe your iPhone is hanging and taking more time to search for files due to too many files.

 4: On My iPhone or My iPad Missing in Files app

 For the new iOS device, you can’t see On My iPhone/iPad in the Files app.
 So let’s see how to enable On My iPhone/iPad in the Files app.